sg-s/xolotl/docs/source/howdoi.rst

   x.AB.add('CalciumMech1', 'f', 1.498)

-...add a conductance to a compartment?
+add a conductance to a compartment?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Assuming you have a compartment called ``AB`` in your ``xolotl`` object, ::